-In March 2020, OPI's auditor, Eric Leinenbach, completed training and was certified as an Inspector General Investigator through the Association of Inspectors General (AIG).
-All investigative and auditing staff, consisting of Director Moore, Eric Leinenbach, Investigator Peglow, and Investigator Melville, have been certified by the AIG.
+In 2021, Director McNair became a Certified Inspector General through the Association of Inspectors General (AIG).
+All investigative and auditing staff, consisting of Director McNair, Eric Leinenbach, Investigator Peglow, and Investigator Melville, have been certified by the AIG.
 Certification requires forty (40) hours of Continuing Professional Education over a two-year period, and each certified employee has maintained this level of training.

 The AIG establishes and maintains the "Principles and Standards for Offices of Inspectors General."
 Also known as the "Green Book", the AIG's Principles and Standards establish criteria for creating and administering inspector general offices consistent with best practices within the inspector general profession.
 Currently, approximately 4,500 people are certified as either investigators, auditors, or inspector generals by the AIG.
-This compares to 658,267 actively licensed Certified Public Accountants as of September 2, 2020 per the National Association of State Boards of Accountancy.
+This compares to 669,130 actively licensed Certified Public Accountants as of August 24, 2021 per the National Association of State Boards of Accountancy.